 Although it’s not discussed in the movie, there are some historical indications that the Japanese pagans eventually martyred Father Ferreira when, as he was nearing death, he publicly recanted his apostasy.
 There are also some reports of Christians from overseas coming to visit Ferreira in Japan and, upon their return to Europe, reporting that Ferreira was emotionally distraught and even regretful about the apostasy he committed while being tortured by the Buddhist pagans.

+SILENCE is an historical drama from Martin Scorsese set in 17th Century Japan.
+Two young Catholic priests, Father Sebastian and Father Francisco, secretly travel to Japan, where Christians are undergoing intense, brutal persecution by the shogun running the country from what is now Tokyo.
+Reports have reached overseas that the leading Catholic priest in Japan, Father Ferreira has renounced his father.
+Eventually, Sebastian is captured and jailed.
+The shogun’s inquisitor tortures Japanese Christians to get Sebastian to renounce his own faith.
 Though sometimes slow, SILENCE is superbly filmed and acted.
 Director Martin Scorsese directs one of his best movies.
 Andrew Garfield, who also stars in Mel Gibson’s wonderful Christian movie, HACKSAW RIDGE, once again gives an excellent performance; so do the other English language and Japanese actors.
 Best of all, SILENCE is nothing like Scorsese’s blasphemous TEMPTATION OF CHRIST.
 Christian faith is often respected.
 In fact, despite the apostasy and doubt that occurs, the ending actually confirms faith in Jesus Christ’s work on the Cross.
 SILENCE does contain scenes of extreme, disturbing violence and some complex theology.
 So, MOVIEGUIDE® advises extreme caution.